eveven7/eveven7/README.md

 - 📌I am a graduate of Kaunas University of Technology in Multimedia Technology.

-- 📌Participated at Swedbank IT academy
+- 📌Swedbank IT academy

-- TypeScript, Angular, Java, AutomationTesting
+-TypeScript, Angular, Java, AutomationTesting

 - 📌Participated at Devbridge Sourcery for testers academy and learned